 In my last post I talked about Oberlin’s collection of archaeological pottery from the Levant, our efforts to catalog that collection, and my work with a group of Early Bronze Age pottery.
-This post will go over my second project working describing our collection of Bab edh-Drah vessels and documenting how they came to be acquired by the college.
+This post will go over my second project researching Oberlin’s collection of Bab edh-Drah vessels and documenting how they came to be acquired by the college.
 Additionally, I’ll use this space to record a couple of final thoughts regarding my work over the past month.

 For a bit of background, Bab edh-Drah is a site which was occupied throughout the entirety of the Early Bronze Age (ca. 3500-2000 BC).
 It is located on the Jordanian side of the Dead Sea and is especially notable for its large number of burials and burial types which differ from the types used throughout most of the southern Levant during the same time period.
 The pottery of Bab edh-Drah also possesses a slightly unique character which it shares with the sites in its vicinity.

 Between 1965 and 1967, Bab edh-Drah’s tombs were extensively excavated.
 This led to the intake of a huge amount of pottery which ended up in inadequately stored and inadequately cataloged in Amman.
 Due to the sudden death of the site’s excavator, this material was left untouched and unstudied and so it remained in these storerooms taking up space.